Naereen/web-sphinx/teaching.en.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 - `MA101 @ MEC <http://www.mahindraecolecentrale.edu.in/portal/course/info.php?id=12>`_ (July - December 2014).
 In charge of 3 groups (out of 8) for Maths tutorials (introduction to calculus and logical thinking).
 6 hours weekly, during 17 weeks (~ 102 hours).

-.. todo:: More details, and external/internal links (Moodle, slides, etc).
+.. todo:: More details on MA101, and external/internal links (Moodle, slides, etc).

-:Total: For the second semester of 2014, I evaluated my teaching load to be **about 110 hours** (number of hours teaching in front of a group or an amphitheater of students).
+:Total 1: For the second semester of 2014, I evaluated my teaching load to be **about 110 hours** (number of hours teaching in front of a group or an amphitheater of students).

-:Examens: I was also in charge of the exam papers for Maths and CS: conceive them, merge the ideas from the colleagues, then write everything (in :math:`\LaTeX2e{}` of course), and write a complete and detailed solution, grade myself some of the papers and also overlook the grading done by my colleagues...
+:Examens: During the whole year, I was also in charge of the exam papers for Maths and CS: conceive them, merge the ideas from the colleagues, then write everything (in :math:`\LaTeX2e{}` of course), and write a complete and detailed solution, grade myself some of the papers and also overlook the grading done by my colleagues...
 With a total number of 9 exams (3 for MA101, 3 for CS101, 3 for MA102: *1st* and *2nd* *Mid-Term,* and *Final*), and about a dozen of quiz papers and lab exams, I became quite skilled at this kind of things.

 First semester of 2014
 ^^^^^^^^^^^^^^^^^^^^^^